 One day on my way to work I photographed a a man in a subway station.
 He had a suit, briefcase. and a neat haircut.
 He stood there unmoving, staring into the void.
 The photograph stuck with me.
 The man seemed so small against the surrounding concrete.
 In him I saw my own crisis, and by looking at myself from outside, I gained a new perspective on my own burn out.

 I started staging images with the suited man using a model.
 My messy memories became images that I could process with some distance.
-Through this process I created a new narrative about my burn out that is easier to understand.
+Through this process I created a new narrative about my burn out that is easier for me to live with.

-Saturn Return was worked with as a book project from an early stage.
+Sequencing the photographs into a book dummy was part of the process with Saturn Return.
 The process of shooting, editing and iterating over dummies was important for me to understand my own crisis.
 I am looking for a publisher to work with to get it out in the world.

 Below is a preview of the book dummy, if you are interested in seeing more, contact me, and we can arrange it physically or digitally.

 I am also planning to make a small edition by hand.
 If you are interested in being on the list for ordering it, I can sign you up and contact you when it comes to fruition.